A Local Expert’s Guide to Tortuga Bay (Galapagos Islands Beach)

 Planning your visit

-Tortuga Bay is a must visit if like the sound of an exquisite and perfectly preserved beach surrounded by wild animals such as turtles, crabs and iguanas.
+Tortuga Bay is a must visit if you like the sound of an exquisite and perfectly preserved beach surrounded by wild animals such as turtles, crabs and iguanas.

 Keep in mind when planning your trip that the Galapagos Islands have two very distinct climatic seasons.
 The second half of the calendar year is the dry season, marked by relatively light rainful and average temperatures of around 20 degrees celsius.
 Conversely, the first half of the year is defined by warmer temperatures and more substantial rainfall.
 Average temperatures trend toward the mid-to-high twenties celsius.